Bacon Egg Bites – Easy Meal Prep Breakfast

 Breakfast is our favorite meal and we love starting the day with a big, high protein meal.
 Because our hens love to keep us fully stocked up, I’m usually making eggs (sometimes Mini Pancakes or an Old Fashioned Pancake recipe though!).

-I make my eggs all kinds of ways – cooked in the air fryer, in a breakfast casserole, or in mini frittata muffins, like these bacon and spinach egg muffins!
+I make my eggs all kinds of ways – cooked in the air fryer, in a breakfast casserole, or in mini frittatas like these egg bites.

 Why You’ll Love This Recipe